 So for subway directions, remember this: Any train heading toward Downtown Crossing (where the Red and Orange Lines intersect), Park Street (Red and Green Lines), State Street (Blue and Orange Lines) or Government Center (Blue and Green Lines), is "Inbound."
 Any train going away from those 4 downtown stations is "Outbound."
 This led to a joke that certain Red Sox pitchers who give up a lot of home runs have "been taken downtown more than the Inbound Red Line."

 Going In.
-Parking at, or even near, Fenway Park is going to be incredibly hard.
+Fenway Park is named for the Fenway District, itself named for "The Fens," once a marshy area.
+Parking at, or even near, the old yard is going to be incredibly hard.
 But not impossible, as this link shows.
 Still, you're better off not driving -- to Boston, never mind to its ballpark.

 The B, C and D trains all stop at Kenmore.
 This is Kenmore Square, where Commonwealth Avenue, Beacon Street and Brookline Avenue all converge.
 Coming out of the station, if you look to your right, you’ll see a Barnes & Noble that serves as the Boston University Bookstore.
 On top of this building is that CITGO sign you’ve seen a thousand times on TV.
 (Some have suggested that it's a target for slugger: C...
 IT...
 GO.)